 Are you learning English to be able to use it in your workplace or with co-workers?
-Maybe you’d like to speak English with your clients, at conferences or networking events, or with a professor at your university?
+Maybe you’d like to Business English with your clients, at conferences or networking events, or with a professor at your university?
 These are all situations where business English would come in handy!

 In order to speak English in business environments, or in situations where you’d like to sound professional, you need to learn the lingo!
-Here are our top 25 English phrases to use in those instances:
+Here are our top 25 Business English phrases to use in those instances:

 1. On Topic/On Track and Off Topic/Off Track